radcamp/radcamp.github.io/NYC2020/PCA_API.md

 ### Simple PCA from vcf file

-In the most common use, you'll want to plot the first two PCs, then inspect the output, remove any obvious outliers, and then redo the PCA.
+In the most common use, you'll want to plot the first two PCs (here called axis 0 and axis 1), then inspect the output, remove any obvious outliers, and then redo the PCA.
 It's often desirable to import a vcf file directly rather than to use the ipyrad assembly, so here we'll demonstrate this with Anolis data from Prates et al 2016.